Workflow

 Scan the top of the list (sorted by cost) and look for terms with meaningful spend but zero conversions.
 These are your highest-priority waste terms.

-"Meaningful spend" depends on your account — for some businesses it's $10, for others it's $100.
+"Meaningful spend" depends on your account.
+For some businesses it's $10, for others it's $100.
 A good rule: if a term has spent more than 2x your average cost-per-conversion and still has zero conversions, it's a strong candidate for blocking.

 Don't try to evaluate every term.
 Focus on the top 20-30 by cost.
 That's where 80% of your recoverable waste lives.